jbcodeforce/aws-studies/docs/infra/index.md

 * Signed URL = access to individual files (one signed URL per file)
 * Signed Cookies = access to multiple files (one signed cookie for many files)

+When the backend content is modified, CloudFront will not get it until its TTL has expired.
+But we can force an entire cache refresh with CloudFront Invalidation.

+## Global Accelerator

+The goal is to expose quickly an application to the WW.
+The problem is the number of internet hops done to access the target public ALB.
+The solution is to get as fast as possible to a AWS network endpoint (Edge location) and use AWS backbone.

+With Anycast IP a client is routed to the nearest server.
+All servers hold the same IP address.
+So for each application, we create 2 Anycast IP, and the traffic is sent to the edge locations.

+Improves performance for wide range of applications TCP or UDP.